Move38/Blinks-Simulator/README.md

 ## Usage
 - Click and drag blinks to re-arrange them.
 - Click and drag in an open space to break them.
+- You can use console for debugging info

 ## Files
 - `build/blinks.js` core library to handle user interaction and simulation using PixiJS & MatterJS